xenondevs/Docs/docs/nova/admin/setup.md

 * Start your server and wait until Nova is done loading.
 (Indicated by the message in the console `[Nova] Done loading`).
 This creates config files and directories which you will need to access in the following steps.
 * Stop your server.

+=== "0.18"

+    ## Step 2: Installing addons

+    Starting with 0.18, Nova addons are now loaded as plugins.
+    Therefore, you can just put them into the plugins/ directory of your server.

+=== "0.17 or older"

     !!! bug "**Do NOT put addons in the plugins folder**"

         Nova addons are not plugins and won't load in the `plugins/` folder.
         Please follow Step 2 to install addons.

     ## Step 2: Installing addons

     To install an addon:

     * Stop the server
     * Drag & drop the addon jar file into ``plugins/Nova/addons/``
     * Start the server again

 The new resource pack containing the addon assets will be automatically generated, but it won't be sent to players yet.
 Please follow Step 3 to configure resource pack hosting.